anasem/quantized-eddy-accumulation/input/README.md

 for example: `raw_data_input.rds`

-If you want to use your own data the file has to have the following variables:
+If you want to use your own high-frequency data as input for the simulation, the input file needs to have the following variables:

 | Variable Name | Description                 | Units                    |
 |---------------|-----------------------------|--------------------------|